junxit/us-congress-bills-113/metadata.md

 - 2013-06-03 — Received in the Senate.
 - 2013-07-17 — Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
 - 2013-07-18 — Read the second time.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 139.
+- 2013-07-23 — Senate amendment submitted
+- 2013-07-24 — Amendment SA 1773 agreed to in Senate by Voice Vote.
+- 2013-07-24 — Amendment SA 1773 proposed by Senator Harkin for Senator Manchin. (consideration: CR S5866, S5893-5894; text: CR S5866) To establish student loan interest rates, and for other purposes.
+- 2013-07-24 — Amendment SA 1774 proposed by Senator Sanders to Amendment SA 1773. (consideration: CR S5866-5870, S5892-5893; text: CR S5867) To provide a sunset date.
+- 2013-07-24 — Amendment SA 1774, under the order of 7/23/2013, not having achieved 60 votes in the affirmative, was not agreed to in Senate by Yea-Nay Vote.
+34 - 65.
+Record Vote Number: 184.
+- 2013-07-24 — Amendment SA 1778 proposed by Senator Reed to Amendment SA 1773. (consideration: CR S5870-5874, S5891-5892; text: CR S5870) To provide for interest rate caps for certain Federal student loans.
+- 2013-07-24 — Amendment SA 1778, under the order of 7/23/2013, not having achieved 60 votes in the affirmative, was not agreed to in Senate by Yea-Nay Vote.
+46 - 53.
+Record Vote Number: 183.
+- 2013-07-24 — Measure laid before Senate by unanimous consent. (consideration: CR S5863-5894)
+- 2013-07-24 — Message on Senate action sent to the House.
+- 2013-07-24 — Passed Senate, under the order of 7/23/2013, having achieved 60 votes in the affirmative, with an amendment by Yea-Nay Vote.
+81 - 18.
+Record Vote Number: 185. (text: CR S5894)
+- 2013-07-24 — Passed/agreed to in Senate: Passed Senate, under the order of 7/23/2013, having achieved 60 votes in the affirmative, with an amendment by Yea-Nay Vote.
+81 - 18.
+Record Vote Number: 185.(text: CR S5894)
+- 2013-07-24 — Roll call votes on amendments in Senate: Amendment SA 1774, under the order of 7/23/2013, not having achieved 60 votes in the affirmative, was not agreed to in Senate by Yea-Nay Vote.
+34 - 65.
+Record Vote Number: 184.
+- 2013-07-24 — Roll call votes on amendments in Senate: Amendment SA 1778, under the order of 7/23/2013, not having achieved 60 votes in the affirmative, was not agreed to in Senate by Yea-Nay Vote.
+46 - 53.
+Record Vote Number: 183.
+- 2013-07-24 — Senate amendment agreed to: Amendment SA 1773 agreed to in Senate by Voice Vote.
+- 2013-07-24 — Senate amendment not agreed to: Amendment SA 1774, under the order of 7/23/2013, not having achieved 60 votes in the affirmative, was not agreed to in Senate by Yea-Nay Vote.
+34 - 65.
+Record Vote Number: 184.
+- 2013-07-24 — Senate amendment not agreed to: Amendment SA 1774, under the order of 7/23/2013, not having achieved 60 votes in the affirmative, was not agreed to in Senate by Yea-Nay Vote.
+34 - 65.
+Record Vote Number: 184.
+- 2013-07-24 — Senate amendment not agreed to: Amendment SA 1778, under the order of 7/23/2013, not having achieved 60 votes in the affirmative, was not agreed to in Senate by Yea-Nay Vote.
+46 - 53.
+Record Vote Number: 183.
+- 2013-07-24 — Senate amendment proposed (on the floor): Amendment SA 1773 proposed by Senator Harkin for Senator Manchin.(consideration: CR S5866, S5893-5894; text: CR S5866)
+- 2013-07-24 — Senate amendment proposed (on the floor): Amendment SA 1774 proposed by Senator Sanders to Amendment SA 1773.(consideration: CR S5866-5870, S5892-5893; text: CR S5867)
+- 2013-07-24 — Senate amendment proposed (on the floor): Amendment SA 1774 proposed by Senator Sanders to Amendment SA 1773.(consideration: CR S5866-5870, S5892-5893; text: CR S5867)
+- 2013-07-24 — Senate amendment proposed (on the floor): Amendment SA 1778 proposed by Senator Reed to Amendment SA 1773.(consideration: CR S5870-5874, S5891-5892; text: CR S5870)
+- 2013-07-24 — Senate amendment submitted
+- 2013-07-24 — Senate amendment submitted
+- 2013-07-24 — Senate amendment submitted